binlist.net — how a Fuerteventura holiday side-project became iinlist.com

 13 years later

 binlist.net still runs.
-It has migrated infrastructure a few times — Heroku → a VPS → a small fleet behind Cloudflare — and the data seed has been continuously updated, but the API surface is the same.
-Today it serves millions of lookups per month, free, no API key required, with a soft rate limit on anonymous callers to keep it honest.
+It has migrated infrastructure a few times — Hetzner VM → Hetzner fleet → a small fleet behind Cloudflare — and the data seed has been continuously updated, but the API surface (and most of the original Go code) is the same.
+Today it serves tens of millions of lookups per month, free, no API key required, with a soft rate limit on anonymous callers to keep it honest.

 It has ~2,000 Google impressions/month for queries like “binlist”, “bin list bank identification number”, “list of bank identification numbers” — still picking up the long tail of developers who type the same question I typed into Google in 2013.